 BJP, Congress birds of the same feather in betraying poor: Mayawati

-Lucknow, Mar 27: Bahujan Samaj Party chief Mayawati on Wednesday launched a scathing attack on both the ruling Bharatiya Janata Party and the Congress calling them "the birds of the same feather".
+Lucknow, Mar 27: Bahujan Samaj Party (BSP) chief Mayawati on Wednesday launched a scathing attack on both the ruling Bharatiya Janata Party (BJP) and the Congress calling them "the birds of the same feather".

 Taking to twitter, Mayawati said: "Ruling BJP calling Congress slogan of Garibi Hatao 2.0 a bluff, is true.

-"But is poll bluff and reneging of poll promises the sole domain of the BJP?"
+But is poll bluff and reneging of poll promises the sole domain of the BJP?"

 "In fact BJP and Congress party are both birds of the same feather.
 They betraying the interests of the poor, labourers, farmers and others," Mayawati tweeted.